Fyqer/DanGal_Manager/README.md

 # DanGal Manager
-                                                        ----- application not fininsed yet -----

 This is project of small desktop application for managing password without using netowrk connection.

 ### Available Functions